 9. Attend an event at a small arts center, even if it’s free.
 It’s not always about the money.
 Some centers rely on attendee numbers to help make the case for funding and to demonstrate their value in the community.

-8. Play a pick-up game of jump rope, football, or basketball with the kids in your neighborhood.
+8. Play a pick-up game of jump rope, football, or basketball with kids in your neighborhood.

-7. Each month, round up your loose change and donate the total to the charity of your choice.
+7. Round up your loose change and regularly donate the total to the charity of your choice.

 5. Sign up for your employer’s workplace giving program.
 Don’t have one?
 There are other ways that you can give back at work.

-4. Donate that extra $1 to charity when you’re at the checkout counter.
+4. Donate that extra $1 (or more) to charity when you’re checking out after your purchase.

 3. Offer to give a friend, co-worker, or a fellow church member a ride home the next time you see them.